 - No fractional shares

-There is a reason Betterment has maintained their status as the biggest independent robo advisor.
-They provide a powerful combination of affordable management fees, goal based tools and no account minimum.
+There is a reason Betterment has maintained its status as the biggest independent robo advisor.
+They offer a powerful combination of affordable management fees, goal-based tools, and no account minimum.
 The pros and cons include:

 - No account minimum

 Ellevest directs its marketing towards women.
 Their approach focuses on goals, longer lifespans, lifetime earnings, and the lower income of most women.
 The competitive advisory fees, zero dollar account minimum, and unlimited financial advisor access make this company a good choice for all investors regardless of their gender.
 The pros and cons include: